 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-Test audio bandwidth
+Test the audio bitrate

 If in doubt, note the test results at different times of the day, as well as the technical details of your connection and the number of computers sharing the line.

 A standard ADSL connection is usually sufficient, but for uninterrupted broadcasting, it is recommended to dedicate a connection to your radio and rent another one for other uses.
-You can also ask your Internet Service Provider to check the line quality and measure the actual bandwidth.
+You can also ask your Internet service provider to check the line quality and measure the actual bandwidth.